Bob Swanson, The Tent Guy.

 The three month application period is open from January 27th 2019 through April 5th 2019 at 11:59pm.
 Please note your project might not meet the criteria, so please read all responsibilities and details carefully before submitting an application.
 WE ARE NO LONGER ACCEPTING APPLICATIONS FOR THE 2019 GRANT.
 PLEASE CHECK BACK EARLY 2020 FOR THE NEXT OPPORTUNITY TO APPLY.application closed

-Casey Shepherd, 2018 Bob Swanson Memorial Grant Recipient
+Casey Sheppard, 2018 Bob Swanson Memorial Grant Recipient

 Casey took a two-wheel, solo, self-supported adventure from North to South to cover New Zealand by bike.
 Through windy roads, lonely days, dangerous trees, and a lot of hungry days, Casey kept Bob's spirit alive on a grand mission.
 Check out her trip story below and apply for the grant if you think you've got the kind of adventure planned that Bob would want to say "Cheers!" to.